MerginMaps/mobile/docs/developers/android.md

 How to compile Android:

   1. edit `config.pri` file with your paths (Qt, Qt Android, Qgis, Geodiff)
-  2. copy and edit `scripts/build-qgsquick-android.bash` with your paths
-  3. run the script (it will build qgsquick in input source directory)
-  4. add variable `QGSQUICK_INSTALL_PATH` with path to builded qgsquick into `config.pri` android section

 Generally check input-sdk requirements and also Dockerfile how it is build in CI